Saturday, December 24, 2022

 Replace the newspapers with the raucous TV channels and the description can well fit today’s scenario.

-If Sir Humphrey was right, it’s amazing to see that our country has actually been run by an IPS officer for most of its post-Independence history.
+If Sir Humphrey was right, it’s amazing to see that our country has actually been run by an IPS officer for much of its post-Independence history.

 A post of National Security Advisor (NSA) was created in 1998 by the government headed by Atal Bihari Vajpayee.
 Brajesh Mishra was the first incumbent.
 He used to boast to even very senior Ministers, “You can tell and persuade the PM about anything for any amount of time, I just have to whisper in his ears just before he goes into the critical meeting for the same and carry the day.”
 That was no empty boast.

 In the UPA era, this very (actually, most) powerful post was split into two.
 The foreign aspects were handled by former Foreign Secretary, Mr. J.N.
 Dixit and the internal aspects were handled by Mr. M.K.
-Narayanan.
+Narayanan, a retired IPS officer.
 After the demise of the former in 2005, the offices were again merged and Mr. Narayanan became the single NSA.
 With great responsibility came great power and he was the real power for a long five years, until 2010.
 The Indo-US civil nuclear cooperation agreement was only one of the big-ticket events which carried his substantive footprints.

 Since 2014, Mr. Ajit Doval, former Director, IB and superannuated from the IPS has been the NSA.
 Many of the spectacular actions in recent years, surgical strike, cross-border Balakot airstrike, the Doklam standoff resolution, etc. have been attributed to him.
 True to his self-effacing ethos, Mr. Doval hasn’t said a word about them.
 However, a few things have been visible to all through the electronic media.
 In the thick of the Delhi riots, his visit to the affected areas rapidly cooled down the panic and the tensions.
 It was widely reported that his intervention brought the serious faultlines around a COVID-19 superspreader problem to a resolution.
 In Pakistani channels, there are very loud and heated arguments by the panelists regarding many India-centric things but, invariably, all panelists agree on one thing.
 If there is one person whose professional capabilities the Pakistani establishment is scared of, it’s Mr. Doval and they don’t have anyone to match him.
 He has been at the helm for eight years now, and counting.